aamirhatim/argo/README.md

-## Luggo - An Autonomous Suitcase that Follows You
+## Argo - An Autonomous Suitcase that Follows You
 #### Northwestern MSR Winter Project 2018
 #### Aamir Husain